 - Students will need Internet access to use D2L to access required course materials and submit assignments during non-school hours or make provisions to complete all work during campus hours.
 The campus will be open Monday through Thursday. - Students must also have the ability to access NFC GoMail via the NFC web portal for communications with the instructor. - Assignments will require the use of a word processor, spreadsheet, and presentation software.
 Assignments must be submitted in Microsoft Word, Excel, or PowerPoint compatible formats.
 The required format for each assignment can be found in the instructions for the assignments.
-Assignments submitted in other file formats will not be accepted. - Preferred browsers for D2L and Cengage websites is Firefox/Mozilla/Chrome with all plug-ins up to date for D2L, Safari (Apple devices) may not work well in some instances. - Students will need Office 365 (specifically PowerPoint, Word and Excel) available free to registered NFC students, works with Mac and PC but not very well with Chromebooks. - Online Homework will be completed using the textbook publisher website which requires an internet browser with pop-ups disabled, a pointing device (mouse or touch screen), and current versions of Flash, Shockwave, and Java installed on your computer.
-You should access all assignments through the D2L links provided. - Any technical issues should be troubleshooted immediately. - NFC Technical Support: Contact NFC Computer Services at (850) 973-1672 or email help@nfcc.on.spiceworks.com computer hardware, D2L and general email assistance.
+Assignments submitted in other file formats will not be accepted. - Preferred browsers for D2L and Cengage websites is Firefox/Mozilla/Chrome with all plug-ins up to date for D2L, Safari (Apple devices) may not work well in some instances. - Students will need Office 365 (specifically PowerPoint, Word and Excel) available free to registered NFC students, works with Mac and PC but not very well with Chromebooks. - Online Homework will be completed using D2L. - Any technical issues should be troubleshooted immediately. - NFC Technical Support: Contact NFC Computer Services at (850) 973-1672 or email help@nfcc.on.spiceworks.com computer hardware, D2L and general email assistance.